-- Ability to apply international accounting standards to several simple business situations. - Ability to interpret and analyse financial statements through fundamental ratio analysis.
+- Ability to apply international accounting standards to several simple business situations. - Ability to interpret and analyse financial statements through fundamental ratio analysis. - Ability to identify the basic principles that guide the preparation of a sustainability and ESG report.

 Making judgments: